Additional Medications for Treating High Blood Pressure

 Few side effects have been observed, and they occur relatively rarely.

-However the manufacturer Novartis informed in 2012, after the early termination of the ALTITUDE study due to interim results, about new recommendations for prescribing aliskiren.
-According to these recommendations, aliskiren-containing medicines should not be prescribed in combination with ACE inhibitors or angiotensin receptor blockers.
-For patients with diabetes mellitus or impaired kidney function, the combination of aliskiren with ACE inhibitors or angiotensin receptor blockers is contraindicated.
+However, after the early termination of the ALTITUDE study due to interim results, the manufacturer Novartis informed in 2012 about new recommendations for prescribing aliskiren.
+According to these, aliskiren-containing medicines should not be prescribed in combination with ACE inhibitors or angiotensin receptor blockers.
+For patients with diabetes mellitus or impaired kidney function, combining aliskiren with ACE inhibitors or angiotensin receptor blockers is contraindicated.

 Renin inhibitors: Drugs/Products